NYUGameCenter/Unity-Git-Config/README.md

 ## Second: Configure Unity for Git

+1. Create a new unity project in the folder you cloned above.

-1. Open the editor settings:
+2. Open the editor settings:

 `Edit > Project Settings > Editor`

-2. Force visible .meta files (this will ensure script execution order & object references are maintained)
+3. Force visible .meta files (this will ensure script execution order & object references are maintained)

 `Version Control / Mode: “Visible Meta Files”`

-3. Force text serialization (this will ensure you can merge & properly diff your assets)
+4. Force text serialization (this will ensure you can merge & properly diff your assets)

 `Asset Serialization / Mode: “Force Text”`

-4. Save changes
+5. Save changes

 `File > Save Project`